Delegation of Services Agreement

 Question: What if a physician assistant works for more than one supervising physician at a hospital or clinic?
 Do we need to have separate DSAs for each supervising physician?

-Answer: The PAC has had questions regarding how the DSA would be written if a physician assistant works for more than one supervising physician at a hospital or clinic.
+Answer: The Board has had questions regarding how the DSA would be written if a physician assistant works for more than one supervising physician at a hospital or clinic.
 If the duties and medical services performed are consistent with each supervising physician, then one DSA can be written to include several supervising physicians.
 Each supervising physician must sign and date the DSA, along with the signature of the physician assistant.

 Question: What if a physician assistant works for one supervising physician who is an ob-gyn, and also works for an ortho supervising physician, and both are at the same clinic or hospital?